Wireless clicker: Pen-drive and timer

-There are also clickers that completely emulate a mouse, with them you can move the mouse cursor around the screen and thus control programs (e.g. Logitech).
+Some clickers completely emulate a mouse, being able to move the mouse cursor around the screen and thus control programs (e.g. Logitech).
 Inversely, some wireless mice are also equipped with some specific characteristics.

 Laser pointer

 Apart from the elements to control the presentation, the wireless presenters often contain a laser pointer.
 A distinctive feature among the models offered in the market, is the color of the laser.
 For presentations, green is more visible than red.